Personal

 Why choose our solicitors to support with a contested probate matter?

-Our contested probate solicitors have a wealth of combined expertise in handling disputes that arise over the probate process or the distribution of inheritance.
+Our contentious probate lawyers have a wealth of combined expertise in handling disputes that arise over the probate process or the distribution of inheritance.
 As such, we can help you find a resolution to these disputes, focusing on securing a positive outcome without the need for court proceedings wherever possible.

-We have a strong track record of reaching out of court settlements, which is a fast and more cost-effective way of dealing with these types of disputes.
+We have a strong track record of reaching out of court settlements, which is a fast and more cost-effective way of dealing with contentious probate claims.

 However, if court litigation is unavoidable, we can provide robust legal representation to ensure your interests are well protected.